HBO Max: Launch dates, prices, shows and movies to know

-HBO Max, the HBO-anchored streaming service coming in May, has much in common with many of the competitors emerging in the so-called streaming wars like Disney Plus and Peacock.
+HBO Max, the HBO-anchored streaming service coming in May, has a lot in common with other competitors emerging in the streaming wars, like Disney Plus and Peacock, not to mention Netflix.
 HBO Max, from AT&T's WarnerMedia, will have a sprawling catalog of hit shows and movies, plus a big-budget slate of exclusive originals packed with big-name stars.

 HBO Max will cost $15 a month when it rolls out in the US sometime in May.
-Some people who already have a current HBO subscription will get Max included free -- an automatic upgrade is in store for anyone who already pays for HBO through AT&T (HBO's parent company), the AT&T satellite service DirecTV, or Charter and its Spectrum services.
+That compares with $7 a month for Disney Plus, and Peacock will offer a free limited tier with advertising.
+Some people who already have an HBO subscription will get Max included free -- anyone who already pays for HBO through AT&T (HBO's parent company), the AT&T satellite service DirecTV, or Charter and its Spectrum services.
+But not every HBO customers gets the automatic upgrade.
 (Sometime during HBO Max's first year, the service will add a tier with advertising that's cheaper, or even possibly free, but the company hasn't provided any firm details.)
-That compares with $7 a month for Disney Plus, and Peacock will offer a free limited tier with advertising.

 HBO Max will be the last entrant to arrive in the roughly six-month period referred to as the streaming wars, when tech and entertainment giants are launching their own streaming-video subscriptions to go up against Netflix.
 With more than 167 million subscribers worldwide, Netflix has dominated the transition to streaming TV.

-WarnerMedia has a lot of franchises and brands to draw from: DC universe and Game of Thrones, just to name a couple.
+WarnerMedia has a lot of franchises and brands to draw from: the DC universe and Game of Thrones in particular stand out.
 HBO Max is even making an unscripted Friends reunion special with the original cast.

-HBO Max hasn't commented much yet, but it is likely n the same boat.
-That Friend's reunion special, for example?
+HBO Max hasn't commented much yet, but it is likely in the same boat.
+That Friends reunion special, for example?
 It's delayed.

 How much will HBO Max cost?